Jiscona-private/Maxim-Bot/README.md

 5. Execute Maxim using `java maxim_1-2.java`.

 After this, Maxim will automatically begin to play the game as soon as he has any commands in the file specified above.

+## Search depth
+Maxim is using a minixmax function to determine the best move.
+Thus, the "deeper" the bot searches, the better his moves will be - but it'll take more time, too.
+You can decide which depth to use.
+Change the 4 in line 299 (`minmax` call in the `getMove` function) to the value you want.